 Quick Question?
+Have you wanted to know how to finally stop supersizing?
 How many portions are in a bag of snack-size whole grain crackers?
 Or a small bottle of locally pressed juice?
 Or a lunchbox pack of granola bars?

 3. Chew well to aid digestion and give your brain time to register you’re full before you overeat.